 Alavidze points out that a special focus has been placed on raising healthy generations in the future and promoting healthy lifestyles to the maximum.

-“With this in view, we identified 45 regions and over 100 locations in Georgia where new infrastructure could be constructed, the rugby spirit developed and a healthy lifestyle encouraged throughout the country.
+“With this in view, we identified 45 regions and over 100 locations in Georgia where new sports infrastructure could be constructed, the rugby spirit developed and a healthy lifestyle encouraged throughout the country.
 This was made possible by the cooperation between the private and public sectors, in particular the charity fund Cartu which is involved in financing this important project.
 The project will allow children to play rugby and other sports.
 It will also promote a healthy lifestyle throughout the country,” he said.

 “The infrastructure will be in line with World Rugby standards.
 In the post-COVID world, promoting a healthy life style is of vital importance.
 According to UNICEF statistics, only 20% of the 900,000 kids in Georgia have access to sports infrastructure.
 The remaining 80% do not.
 This is a major challenge for the country,” says Mr. Aji.

 “To help our next generations, we decided that this challenge was important.
-We will invest heavily in the training and of intellectual infrastructure for the regions.
+We will invest heavily in the training and development of intellectual infrastructure for the regions.
 Alavidze says that we’re actively discussing with our local and foreign partners how to bring more knowledge, expertise and practice to working with children in Georgia.
 “The main goal is to improve and increase the popularity of Rugby itself.
 It’s one of the most popular sports in the country.
 We have to maintain and build on this.
 For which we have an ambitious and clear plan.”

 Tell us about your plan.